AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3_comments.md

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/BC6EE48D-AAA1-43AC-A45D-0C40D29D7809.jpeg?raw=true" width="250px"/></p>
 <p align="center">Fig. 12 - Sketch of the tipping bucket system.
 Inlet tubes not included

-The fabrication recently begun.
-The team has looked into testing the model of the tipping bucket system itself to see if the flow is being evenly distributed into the four pipes inlet system.
-If not, UASB-R and UASB-D planned to work on new ideas to fix the problem.
-This process may be postponed to next semester depending on how long fabrication and testing takes.

-## Experiments
+#### Experiments

-After the model has been fabricated, the team moved forward to test out if the flow is evenly distributed in "the flow distribution system".
-To mimic the real tipping bucket, the team manually pour a 500 mL water into the system by hand, and see the distribution of the flow.
-The method to measure if the flow is evenly distributed is putting four small plastic bottles underneath each of the pipe to collect the water flow through.
-After that the water has been collected, then it can be measure by putting the water into a beaker.
+After the model had been fabricated, the team moved forward to test out if the flow would evenly distributed in the aptly-named flow distribution system.
+To mimic the real tipping bucket, the team manually pour a 500mL water into the system by hand, and looked at the distribution of the flow.
+Four small plastic bottles (each labeled as Quadrant 1, 2, 3 and 4) were put underneath each pipe to collect the amount of water that had flowed through each tube.
+The volume was then measured by pouring the contents of each bottle into a graduated cylinder.

+Our setup is shown below:

-Because the experiment is done by manually pouring water into the system, the team understand that it would be an error during the experiment especially to maintain a steady pour.
-To anticipate this situation, the team decided to pour the water from 4 different sides and see if this method will create a pattern on how the water has been collected by the plastic bottle.
+Because the experiment is done by manually pouring water into the system, the team understand that it would be an error during the experiment.
+To anticipate this situation, the team decided to pour the water from each of the 4 sides of the system and see if what side it was poured from affected the volume of water collected in each bottle.
+Each side was done twice for a total of 8 trials.

-The experiments is done by pouring water from each side of the system twice, therefore there are 8 data of the volume of water from each bottle that has been collected.
-The water collected from each quadrant then measured with a beaker.
-However, from the 500 mL volume of the initial water, not all of the water flow through to the 4 plastic bottles because there is area in the top bucket that hold it.
-This happened because the shape of the bucket that has a slanted area that collect the water.
-The detail can be seen in the figure 13.
+** Note for the data analysis below: The volumes in the four bottles do not add up to the 500mL volume of the initial water because a small amount stayed in the top section.
+This happened because the shape of the plastic container has a slanted area that unintentionally collected the water.

-## Data Analysis
+#### Data Analysis and Results

-***do the analysis and connect it to the picture***

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/1.png?raw=true" width="300px"/></p>
-<p align="center">Fig. 13 - A top view of the Model Water Distribution Tank.
+<p align="center">Fig. 14 - A top view of the Model Water Distribution Tank.

 ```python
 from aguaclara.play import *